 Managing Director at Quin Environmentals (NZ) Ltd, importer and distributor of QUINFERT Algerian RPR:

-Ravensdown ‘RPR’: Yes, it is my understanding like you that they are blending beneficiated Sechura RPR (which contains about 12.7%P, but unfortunately averages over 280mg Cd per kg P) with Moroccan BG4 grade phosphate rock from the Gantour region.
+Yes, it is my understanding like you that they are blending beneficiated Sechura RPR (which contains about 12.7% P but averages up to 280mg Cd per kg P) with Moroccan BG4 grade phosphate rock from the Gantour region.
 This contains 13.0% P and low Cd, but it is NOT an RPR, and is not recognised by the industry-independent International Fertilizer Development Centre (IFDC) in Alabama, USA.
 Even the Moroccan’s themselves refer to it only as a DAPR.
-But then any phosphate rock will have some limited ability to release P directly, provided the soil is extremely acid (say below 4.5-5), and there is plenty of rainfall.
-I am unaware of BG4 being promoted for direct application use in any other country with soil pH’s similar to NZ’s typical range of 5.5-6.2.
-My guess is that Ravensdown are blending about 70% Sechura with 30% BG4.
-The real question is, why on earth don’t they just fess up and declare what they are doing and why, so their shareholder clients who own the company can decide for themselves if they want it what to pay?
-My suggestion: $235/t+GST.

-So finally, let’s discuss Algerian RPR specifically.
-The deposit is predominantly a deep (30m) layer which has a thin 1-3m vein of phosphatic dolomite running through it.
-The RPR contains 13-20ppm Cd, average 18, or 140 mg Cd/kg P. Depending on the position of the phosphatic dolomite layer during a day’s mining (50-100,000t), the dolomite content can range from 3-7% of the total.
-There are very few other ‘impurities’ present, unlike most other RPRs like Sechura.
-The level of dolomite only alters the P content of RPR by +/-0.2%P (range 12-5-12.9, average 12.7%P).
-As I said, it is a high-P dolomite anyway.
+he deposit is predominantly a deep (30m) layer which has a thin 1-3m vein of phosphatic dolomite running through it.
+The RPR contains 13-20 ppm Cd, average 18, or 140 mg Cd/kg P. Depending on the position of the phosphatic dolomite layer during a day’s mining (50-100,000t), the dolomite content can range from 3-7% of the total.
+There are very few other impurities present, unlike most other RPRs.
+The level of dolomite only alters the P content of RPR by +/-0.2%P (range 12-5-12.9, average 12.7%P); it is a high-P dolomite anyway.
 The presence of natural lime or dolomite in RPRs has long been known – in NZ and elsewhere – to give an artificially low reading in NZ’s very short (30 min) citric test.
 The citric acid preferentially attacks the more soluble dolomite, leaving far less citric acid to dissolve the RPR.
 Any chemist knows this.
-The pH of the citric acid solution when testing Algerian increases in the first minute from 2.3 to 3.3.
+The pH of the citric acid solution when testing Algerian RPR increases in the first minute from 2.3 to 3.3.
 That may not seem to much to some, but you have to realise that the pH is a logarithmic (log for short) scale.
 At pH 3.3, there is only 10% or so as much citric acid to dissolve the RPR as there are at 2.3.
-So, depending how much phosphatic dolomite is present in a given sample, the citric solubility in the short 30 minute test can range from 28-35% , with a mean of 30-30.5%.
-The actual number as no effect on the effectiveness of the RPR as a fertiliser.
-These type of effects are detailed several independent in scientific papers which anyone can find on google.
-As you allude to, an extreme case is the Chatham Rise Phosphorite (CRP) nodules (which Chris Castle keeps promising to mine, but unfortunately probably never will).
+So, depending how much phosphatic dolomite is present in a given sample, the citric solubility in the short 30 minute test can range from 28-37% , with a mean of 30-30.5%.
+The actual number has no effect on the effectiveness of the RPR as a fertiliser.
+These type of effects are detailed in several independent in scientific papers which anyone can find on google.
+An extreme case of this effect is found with the Chatham Rise Phosphorite (CRP) nodules (which Chris Castle hopes to mine).
 CRP contains 30% calcite (lime), which reduces the 30-min citric P to only 15%!
-That’s way lower than most phosphate rocks that be used for manufacturing only.
+That’s way lower than most phosphate rocks that be used for manufacturing only!
 Nevertheless, in every single field trial, CRP performed at least as well as any other RPR, right from the start.
 So you get my point hopefully.
+The 30-minute citric P test is simply not up to the job.
 As recommended by Dr Alec McKay (and myself for that matter) a far better test is do 5 sequential extractions.
 All the P will be extracted from an RPR, regardless of the dolomite or lime present, but not from a non-RPR.
-Finally, the initial high citric solubility of Sechura is itself a known chemical artefact, which does not mean it performs better in the field than other RPRs; it doesn’t.
-Most unfortunately, this high solubility is abused by some players as we see in previous comments to get better citric solubilities for mixtures with unreactive rocks.
-The current citric test was certainly better than nothing in the somewhat less devious 1970s, but is way, way past its use-by date now.
-The 5-sequential citric or the IFDC a-axis should have been adopted by Fertmark years ago.
+Finally, the initial high citric solubility of Sechura is itself a known chemical artefact.
+It does not mean it performs better in the field than other RPRs; it doesn’t, except briefly in some very low soil P situations..
+Most unfortunately, this high solubility is abused by some players to get better citric solubilities for mixtures of it with unreactive rocks.
+The current 30-minute citric test was certainly better than nothing in the somewhat less devious 1970s, but is way, way past its use-by date now.
+A combination of the 5-sequential citric and the IFDC a-axis determination test need to be adopted by Fertmark without further delay.

 History of Algerian RPR in NZ and Australia.
 I had been trying to get access to Algerian RPR since the earliest days of Summit-Quinphos.
 But Sumitomo, who owned about 80% of S-Q, would not let me go there because of the risk of kidnapping of visiting businessmen at the time.
 But I made sure I kept contact with the Algerian RPR producers (Ferphos’s subsidiary Somiphos) at IFA fertiliser industry conferences and by email.
 Ballance bought into SQ in 2000; I left in 2005.
 Sumitomo sold the company to Ballance about 2009.
-They first changed the name to ‘Altum’ , then completely merged the operation into Ballance, and gradually removed any emphasis on, or support for, RPR.
+They first changed the name to ‘Altum’ , then completely merged the operation into Ballance, and gradually removed any advisory promotion of RPR.

-About 2011 the Anton Barton of BioAg Australia you refer to rang me for advice; he had been importing the very dusty Egyptian Red Sea Coast Kosseir RPR into Geelong, but it had been banned by the Port because of the dust.
+About 2011 Anton Barton of BioAg Australia rang me for advice; he had been importing the very dusty Egyptian Red Sea Coast Kosseir RPR into Geelong, but it had been banned by the Port because of the dust.
 I set him up with the international trading company who have the agency for Algerian RPR in Australia, and he has been importing a bulk shipment of it into Geelong every 12 or 18 months since.
-I bought a few containers of it off him into NZ, as have Shane Harold and one or two others.
+I bought a few containers of it off him into NZ, as have Fert Wholesale Direct Ltd and one or two other companies.
 However, this is barely economic given the very high Tasman container rates.
-In 2017 I was approached (at the request of the Algerians) by the international shipping and trading company Agrifields, based in Dubai, who have the shipping agency for Algerian RPR for all of south-east Asia and New Zealand.
+In 2017 I was approached (at the request of the Algerians) by the international shipping and trading company Agrifields, based in Dubai, who now have the shipping agency for Algerian RPR for all of south-east Asia and New Zealand.
 They asked me to market Algerian RPR in NZ.
 We agreed on terms, and I started importing containers direct into NZ in autumn.
 Somiphos make 2 grades; one specifically for direct application called 63-65, and another coarser grade for manufacturing (after very fine grinding).
-Provided the coarsest fraction is removed, this grade is also a perfectly good RPR, as it comes from the same deposit.
-Interestingly, Ravensdown and Ballance each bought a few hundred tonnes into NZ for manufacturing trials about 2015, but probably decided that it consumed too much sulphuric acid because of its high liming equivalent, which as I mentioned is added to by the 3-7% dolomite content.
-They had no doubt hoped it would be a good manufacturing rock that could also be pressed into service as an RPR if another ‘Quinphos’ came along.
-However the Algerian’s just got fed up with all the fun and games and decided to ask me to come back into the market with bulk Algerian RPR, which I have!
-I hope this tidies up all the loose ends for you Robin.
+Provided the coarsest fraction is removed (and added back in after grinding if wished), this grade is also a perfectly good RPR, as it comes from the same deposit.
+Interestingly, a few hundred tonnes into NZ for superphosphate manufacturing trials about 2015, but it would have had a high sulphuric acid consumption because of its high liming equivalent (which as I mentioned is added to by the 3-7% dolomite content).
+It may well have been hoped it would be a good manufacturing rock that could also be pressed into service as an RPR if another RPR importer came along.
+The Algerian’s probably saw what was going on and asked me to come back into the market with bulk Algerian RPR, so I have!